AEADataEditor/aea-de-guidance/sample-language-report.md

 > The article uses restricted-access data.
 Access to the data cannot be obtained in a timely fashion, a reproduction is not attempted.
 The report contains information on data description, and identifies whether all tables and figures can be identified in the code.

 > Thank you for an excellent reproducible replication archive.
 We have a few additional, relatively minor issues, in order to bring the replication archive into compliance with our [Data and Code Availability Policy](https://www.aeaweb.org/journals/policies/data-code).

+> The replication package is accepted, pending one issue which can be addressed during copy-editing prior to publication.
+Since this only affects the README/code deposit/online appendix, this requires no further re-submission to Manuscript Central - a note will be added to the openICPSR repo, and publication is contingent on making the change.

 ## README

 > [SUGGESTED] A recommended README template for replication packages in economics can be found on the [Social Science Data Editor Github site](https://social-science-data-editors.github.io/guidance/template-README.html).